checkmobi/checkmobi-php/README.md

 #Requirements

-You can use `CURL` extension:
+In order to use the library you need to have available one of `CURL` extension or `HTTP_Request2`:

+For `CURL`:

 ```
 php-curl
 php-openssl
 ```

-Or instead `CURL` you can use `HTTP_Request2`
+For `HTTP_Request2` :

 ```
 pear package HTTP_Request2
 ```

+By default the SDK is checking for `CURL` extension first and then fallbacks to `HTTP_Request2`.
+You can specify the method using the second argument from `CheckMobiRest` constructor.

 #API Documentation

 CheckMobi APIs are based on `HTTP` methods, which make it easy to integrate into your own products.
 You can use any `HTTP` client in any programming language to interact with the API.
 The SDK is only a wrapper over the REST API described [here][1]

 #Basic Usage for SDK: